Ice-T: Professional career (1982–2021)

 In 1982, Ice-T met producer Willie Strong from Saturn Records.
 In 1983, Strong recorded Ice-T's first single, "Cold Wind Madness", also known as "The Coldest Rap", an electro hip-hop record that became an underground success, becoming popular even though radio stations did not play it due to the song's explicit lyrics about taking a woman to the Snooty Fox motel in Los Angeles.
-That same year, Ice-T released "Body Rock", another electro hip-hop single that found popularity in clubs.
+That same year, Ice-T meets Alex Jordanov to set up one of the first hip-hop clubs in Los Angeles, The Radio, where he also meets DJ Chris "The Glove" Taylor.
+He released "Body Rock", another electro hip-hop single that found popularity in clubs.
 In 1984, Ice-T was a featured rapper on "Reckless", a single by DJ Chris "The Glove" Taylor and (co-producer) David Storrs that gained widespread popularity as a featured track via the motion picture Breakin' and its soundtrack album.
 This song was almost immediately followed up with a sequel entitled "Reckless Rivalry (Combat)", which was featured in the Breakin sequel, Breakin' 2: Electric Boogaloo, however, it was never featured on the soundtrack album and was only released as a single on Taxidermi Records.
-In 1985, he appeared in the film Rappin' by performing two verses of his track Killers, which was his first political rap.
-Ice later recorded the songs "Ya Don't Quit" and "Dog'n the Wax (Ya Don't Quit-Part II)" with Unknown DJ, who provided a Run–D.M.C.-like sound for the songs.
+In 1985, he appeared in the film Rappin' by performing two verses of his track "Killers", which was his first political rap.
+Ice later recorded the songs "Ya Don't Quit" and "Dog'n the Wax (Ya Don't Quit-Part II)" with Unknown DJ, who provided a Run-DMC–like sound for the songs.

 Ice-T received further inspiration as an artist from Schoolly D's gangsta rap single "P.S.K.
 What Does It Mean?", which he heard in a club.
 Ice-T enjoyed the single's sound and delivery, as well as its vague references to gang life, although the real life gang, Park Side Killers, was not named in the song.

 Ice-T decided to adopt Schoolly D's style, and wrote the lyrics to his first gangsta rap song, "6 in the Mornin'", in his Hollywood apartment, and created a minimal beat with a Roland TR-808.
 He compared the sound of the song, which was recorded as a B-side on the single "Dog'n The Wax", to that of the Beastie Boys.
-The A-side caused some controversy for the lyrics, which were unusually violent by the standards of hip hop at the time.
+The A-side caused some controversy for the lyrics, which were unusually violent by the standards of hip-hop at the time.
 The B-side was more successful and was later released as an extended rap on his first album.
 He intentionally did not represent any particular gang, and wore a mixture of red and blue clothing and shoes to avoid antagonizing gang-affiliated listeners, who debated his true affiliation.